Relatives Permit

-In terms of the Immigration Act 2002 (Act 13 of 2002) Section 18 and Regulation 15, a Relative’s Permit may be issued to a foreigner who is a member of the immediate family of a South African citizen or who holds permanent residence in the Republic of South Africa.
+In terms of the Immigration Act 2002 (Act 13 of 2002) Section 18 a Relative's Visa may be issued to a foreigner who is a member of the immediate family of a South African citizen or who holds permanent residence in the Republic of South Africa.

 The following documentation is required and criteria apply: